aureliusenterprise/pyflink-dev/README.md

 flink-run examples/word_count.py
 ```

+> **Note**: The `flink-run` command is automatically registered in the development environment.
+After initial setup, it may occur that the command is not recognized.
+In this case, open a new terminal session or restart the development environment.

 ### Debugging a Flink Job

 Debugging a live Flink job is straightforward with the use of the `flink-debug` command.

+> **Note**: The `flink-debug` command is automatically registered in the development environment.
+After initial setup, it may occur that the command is not recognized.
+In this case, open a new terminal session or restart the development environment.

 #### Initiating Debug Mode